Larger Quantities, Lower Prices

 English Ivy Vine

 Vinca better known as Periwinkle is a great plant, it is one of the few flowers that are both heat and drought tolerant.
-This makes them perfect for hot, dry regions.
-Periwinkles are easily grown, they require very little to no attention.
+Since they are drought tolerant, that makes them perfect for hot, dry regions.
+Periwinkles grow easy, they require very little to no attention.
 Periwinkles also grow for up to 30 years.
 They reseed themselves each year, with no effort from the 'grower'or 'Gardner.'
 This flower is known by three names: Vinca, Periwinkle, and Myrtle.
 Botanists will tell you that there is also a separate strain or variety of Periwinkle.
 The beautiful plants are native to North America, Europe, China, and India.
-These plants are normally grown for their attractive glossy, green foliage, as well as its gorgeous flowers.
+These plants grow for their attractive glossy, green foliage, as well as its gorgeous flowers.
 The plant's flowers bloom all during the summer, will survive up until the first frost.
 Common colors of the flowers themselves include white, rose, pink, and red.
 Periwinkles are commonly used for garden borders, edging, and ground cover and bedding plants.
 These plants typically grow to be 1-2 feet tall.
 Periwinkles are an awesome choice for beginner gardener's again they are low maintenance and require little attention if any attention at all.

 Customers Also Viewed